 A couple of years later, "Seether 2002-2013," a two-disc greatest hits collection, arrived with a cover Veruca Salt's "Seether."
 Seether lifted their name from the Veruca Salt song.

 With the past decade appropriately chronicled Seether made Bryan Wickmann, the band's long-time guitar tech, their lead guitarist before presenting "Isolate And Medicate" in June of '14.
 The album, which debuted at #4 on the Billboard 200, contained the single "Words As Weapons."

 2000 Fragile (as Saron Gas)

 2004 Disclaimer II

 2011 Holding Onto Strings Better Left To Fray

 Nirvana may be gone but the approach or attack, lives on.
 Seether features sledgehammer guitars and guttural vocals riding roughshod over a driving rhythm section.
-"Gasoline" and "69 Tea," "Disclaimer's" opening tracks, are excellent Rockers.
-"Fine Again" features some welcome textural variety while "Needles" is a pure, dark blaster.
-Seether isn't going to make anyone forget the Grunge masters of the '90s but they are off to a solid start.
-"Disclaimer II" features re- mixes of "Disclaimer" tracks and eight new songs.
-"II" is the one to get.
+Seether isn't going to make anyone forget the Grunge masters of the '90s but they hold their own.